 In our last session, Prashant Kumar, Sales Manager at LeadSquared talked about the 4 Pillars of a High-Performing Sales Process and how to overcome sales challenges.
 Sales folks, I hope you enjoyed the session and found value in it.
-Those of you who couldn’t make it, here’s the recording:
+Those of you who couldn’t make it, here’s the Q/A from the session:

 How to increase the efficiency of your sales warrior?

 Essentially there are a lot of things but more importantly, recruitment and product training is the place to start.

 Although, training is a costly setup, it is worth it.
 The sales person should be equipped to present the product – this cannot happen without good product knowledge.
 Remember to train them on recent updates as well.
 He should have a good grasp as to how every detail can help the customer or business.